usgs/wdfn-blog/content/gdp-moving.md

 The USGS Geo Data Portal (GDP) provides access to numerous datasets, including gridded data for climate and land use.
 Datasets can be subsetted or summarized before download using several algorithms, and these algorithms can also be applied to other datasets hosted elsewhere.

 The system has been hosted via `cida.usgs.gov` since its original release in 2011.
-See this report for more: Blodgett, David L., Nathaniel L. Booth, Thomas C. Kunicki, Jordan I. Walker, and Roland J. Viger.
+See this report for more information on GDP: Blodgett, David L., Nathaniel L. Booth, Thomas C. Kunicki, Jordan I. Walker, and Roland J. Viger.
 Description and testing of the Geo Data Portal: Data integration framework and Web processing services for environmental science collaboration.
 [No. 2011-1157.
 US Geological Survey, 2011.](https://pubs.usgs.gov/of/2011/1157/)

-As part of a broader modernization of the system, all components of the GDP are migrating to a new hosting environment and new URLs.
+All components of the GDP are migrating to a new hosting environment and new URLs as part of a modernization effort of the entire system.

 On or about July 1st, 2022: